Monster Madness: Grave Danger

-Monster Madness: Grave Danger is a video game for the PlayStation 3 developed by Psyonix.
-The game is a rework of Monster Madness: Battle for Suburbia, which was developed by Artificial Studios and Immersion Games, ported to the PlayStation 3, adding 25 new challenges in the challenge mode, four-player online co-op for the adventure mode, reworking the control scheme, adding 100 character-specific purchasable accessories, new unlockable character costumes, and changing the camera system.
+Monster Madness: Grave Danger is a 2008 video game developed by Psyonix and published by SouthPeak Games for the PlayStation 3.
+It is a rework of 2007's Monster Madness: Battle for Suburbia and adds 25 new challenges in the challenge mode, four-player online co-op for the adventure mode, reworking the control scheme, adding 100 character-specific purchasable accessories, new unlockable character costumes, and changing the camera system.
 While Battle for Suburbia was originally developed by Artificial Studios, publisher SouthPeak Games brought the title to Psyonix to rework the core gameplay and port the game to the PlayStation 3.

-On February 15, 2011, it was announced that Monster Madness: Grave Danger would be ported to Android.
-The port, developed by War Drum Studios, was released on February 25, 2011.
+An Android port of Grave Danger, developed by War Drum Studios, was released on February 25, 2011.